Koenig wins fourth consecutive overall title

-Burning through shot after shot, Bernosky was steady and steely while recording the top Moving Target total for the match, a 480-43x.
-Having left nothing on the table, it was all up to Koenig, would he seize another title or fall to a new champ?
-Aside from needing to stay perfect to match Bernosky, Koenig needed more tie-breaking X's to secure the title - so that's just what he did.
+Burning through shot after shot, Bernosky was steady while recording the top Moving Target total for the match, a 480-43x.
+Having left nothing on the table, it was all up to Koenig.
+Would he seize another title or fall to a new champ?
+Aside from needing to stay perfect to match Bernosky, Koenig would need to make sure he had more tiebreaking X's in order to win - and that's exactly what he did.

-Finishing with a 1920-183x, Doug Koenig put another notch on his belt - 15 MidwayUSA & NRA Bianchi Cup overall championships, his fourth in a row.
+Finishing with a 1920-183x to Bernosky's 1920-178x, Doug Koenig put another notch on his belt - 15 MidwayUSA & NRA Bianchi Cup overall championships, his fourth in a row.
 Everyone else was mathematically removed from the championship equation.
 Koenig was perfect in points with X's no one could touch.

-"I need a beer," Koenig exclaimed to the delight of the crowd.
+"I need a beer," Koenig joked to the delight of the crowd.